Introducing Zeller App

 The selection process will likely involve a consideration of initial output costs, such as terminal fees and setup fees, functionality, and mobility.
 Although it can be difficult to factor in processing fees, this is where costs can really add up — so this factor should not be overlooked.

 Choose an EFTPOS provider with processing fees that fluctuate by card type, and you won’t know what to expect at the end of any given month.
 You could be left with less takings than expected, as processing fees eat into business profits.

 With Zeller Terminal, you pay just 1.4% per transaction — no matter whether the customer has tapped, dipped or swiped their payment method of choice.
-With one low rate for all payment types, as well as fast deposits, forecasting your cash flow is simple.
+With one low rate for all in-person payments, as well as fast settlements, forecasting your cash flow is simple.